-To better support the implementation of new projects at University of Dallas, the Information Systems team has created a Project Request process.
+To better support the implementation of new projects at the University of Dallas, the Office of Information Technology Services has created an ITS Project Request process.
 The project request process will ensure proper tracking of requested projects, approved projects, and in progress projects.
-The Information Systems team will be utilizing suitable project management techniques to assure defined projects are being delivered based upon resource availability, identifying critical tasks, mapping out logical sequence of task completion, avoiding scope creep, keeping the project on track for delivery, identification of communication plans and training needs, and capturing lessons learned to be used in future projects.
-The project request and implementation process will continue to be evolved to maximize transparency, collaboration, and teamwork across all University of Dallas' Information Systems projects.
+To maximize and plan accordingly, the ITS team needs to understand core details of a project, allowing proper resource allocation, and end user expectations.
+The Information Systems team will be utilizing suitable project management techniques to assure defined projects are being delivered based upon resource availability, identifying critical tasks, keeping the project on track for delivery, identification of communication plans and training needs, and capturing lessons learned to be used in future projects.

 Examples of Projects:

 Support Ticket - A support ticket should be entered for routine operational support.
 Operational support tickets is a generalized term and refers to work performed by Information Technology teams.
 Typically support tickets are created to interact and track end user support issues.

 Examples of a Support Ticket:

 At the bottom of this page click the orange "Submit an ITS Project Request" button.
 You will be redirected to a Qualtrics form.
 Once submitted the Information Technology Services team will review the request and reach out with next steps.

 The initiation phase is setting the foundation for later success of the project.
 During this phase of the project there will be identification of need or problem that the project will solve.
 Secondly, the information systems team will be able to identify if the project is feasible and will solve the problem.